V1EngineeringInc/V1EngineeringInc-Docs/docs/lowrider/index.md

  * Now measure the diagonals to the best of your ability.
 Note the longer one, and subtract to find the difference.
 Under 1mm is very good.

+JackPot CNC Controller - In the WebUI you can add to your Y axis pull-off distance to correct any skew.
+Scroll all teh way down and hit save.
+Back on the main screen use the "Save" macro to make the changes stick after a re-boot.

-If you are over 1mm in difference you can use the terminal on your SKR Pro or a USB connection and repetier host to add a homing offset.
+SKR Pro / Marlin - If you are over 1mm in difference you can use the terminal on your SKR Pro or a USB connection and repetier host to add a homing offset.
 "M666 Y0.5" will move your Y1 stepper 0.5mm away from the stop block after it homes.
 "M666 Y-0.5" will move your Y2 stepper away instead.
 You want to move the longer dimension side away from the block.
 A good first guess is the difference in your measurements (or you can use a trig calculator and add a bit because your end stops are further away than the dots).
 Now Use "M500" to save it to the EEPROM.
 Re-home X and Y and test it again.

+Old Video of this on an SKR Pro
+<iframe width="560" height="315" src="https://www.youtube.com/embed/w5H1AZ40YHk?si=GJcbqE_V3bhuVvV1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ---